azharsb/portfoliowebsite/README.md

-# HeroHarbor
+# MYPORTFOLLIO

-HeroHarbor is a modern, full-stack portfolio and services platform designed for developers, freelancers, and agencies to showcase their work, skills, and services.
+This is a modern, full-stack portfolio and services platform designed for developers, freelancers, and agencies to showcase their work, skills, and services.
 Built with a focus on performance, interactivity, and clean design, HeroHarbor leverages the latest technologies in frontend development.

 ---

 ## 🚀 Project Overview

-HeroHarbor provides:
+MYPORTFOLLIO provides:
 - A visually appealing, responsive portfolio site
 - Animated sections and interactive UI
 - Project filtering and detailed showcases